Alfredbis29/Math-Magicians2/README.md

 # Math-Magicians

 > Math-Magicians is a web-app for performing arithmetical operations (as multiplication,addition,division,substration,..) that are usually more complex than can be done on an adding machine
-> — called also calculator
+> — called also calculator.

 [Live Demo] Not Available